-In December 2019, AWS and the NFL signed a new multi-year extension deal, with the goal of advancing player health and safety using AWS services.
-The partnership aims to leverage AWS’s artificial intelligence and machine learning services to provide a deeper and more profound understanding of the game than ever before.
+In December 2019, AWS and the NFL signed a new multi-year extension deal, with the goal of advancing player health and safety using AWS tech.
+The partnership aims to leverage AWS’s artificial intelligence and machine learning solutions to provide a deeper and more profound understanding of the game than ever before.

 The NFL and AWS also work together to develop new tools and generate deeper and better-informed insights into player injuries, specifically the impact of a variety of factors such as game rules, equipment, and rehabilitation and recovery strategies.
 Over time, the collaboration aims to also build the capability to predict the risk of player injuries before they happen.

 The American multinational technology corporation signed on as the official technology partner of the National Football League in April 2017.